skyscrapers/server-images/README.md

 ## teleport

 AMI for Teleport servers.
-It basically contains the Teleport binaries and `certbot`.
-This image is built automatically in the [`server-images` pipeline on Concourse](https://ci.skyscrape.rs/teams/skyscrapers/pipelines/server-images), but if you need to build it manually, run `packer build` providing the correct variables, e.g.:
+This image is built automatically in the `server-images` pipeline on Concourse, but if you need to build it manually, run `packer build` providing the correct variables, e.g.:

 ```bash
 packer build -var 'source_ami=ami-0ea3405d2d2522162' -var 'teleport_version=6.2.8' packer.json